chocolatey/docs/input/en-us/guides/create/parse-packageparameters-argument.md

 > :memo: **NOTE**
 >
 > `<packageName>` is synonymous with the value you put in the nuspec `<id />` field.
 It is NEVER `name.version.nupkg` or `name.nuspec`.
-If you are testing a package locally, always use `choco install <pkgid> -d -s .`.
-That is a literal `-s .` (set source to local folder where the compiled nupkg is located), unless you have a dependency on another package, then use `-s "'.;other feeds here'"` - when you override the source (`--source` or `-s`), it means use ONLY this source for resolving packages.
+If you are testing a package locally, always use `choco install <pkgid> --debug --verbose --source .`.
+That is a literal `--source .` (set source to local folder where the compiled nupkg is located), unless you have a dependency on another package, then use `--source "'.;other feeds here'"` - when you override the source (`--source` or `-s`), it means use ONLY this source for resolving packages.

 Now, in this example, if we were to call: